 PhD in Music Education

-|Cognates (course related to but not in specialization)||6 points|
+|Cognates (related to, but not in specialization)||6 points|

 |Minimum Points||45 points|

 A cognate is a course outside of the student's specialization or a course that combines music with another academic discipline.
 Graduate courses qualify for the cognates requirement when they are upper division courses (2000 level courses or higher) outside music education or music therapy.

 Research courses by advisement are related to the student's proposed topic or area of research interest.
 These courses are selected to ensure that the student has the appropriate skills and expertise to conduct research and analysis necessary to write a dissertation.
 Potential research courses include those with a wide range of qualitative, quantitative, and mixed method focuses.
 Full-time students should be enrolled in at least one research course the first 4 semesters.